Jack Lavin – How I Got Here

 For 4 years, from 2003 to 2007, I performed, wrote, and produced CDs with the Kingpins, a soul/blues band doing mostly originals based on the musical influences of my life.

 Currently I am writing, producing and playing live gigs whenever the opportunity arises.
-I do some regional touring with the David Vest Band, and do local shows with Marty Bernard and the Bloo Zebras, Willie MacCalder Band, James Rogers Band, Jake and Gate, and chanteuse Wendy Biscuit.
+I do some regional touring with Sabrina Weeks and Swing Cat Bounce and perform local shows with many bands including Marty Bernard and the Bloo Zebras, the Pete Sweetzir Band, Brandon Isaak, and Jake and Gate featuring the amazing Gary Koliger.
 I am also involved in writing music for TV and have had a couple interesting offers to play in Japan in the near future.
 A book of my life in music is in the works and should be a fun and relatively easy endeavor since I have been keeping photographic and written notes on this subject for the past 40 years!top